383Project/backend-technical-test/README.md

 We primarily use Laravel, Wordpress and React/NextJS for our web based systems, among other technologies - so we heavily prefer that you use this stack for this test.

-There is the option to make a front end side of this task, but this isn't necessary.

 ## The Task

 > Note: This is entirely fictional and none of the results from the test will be used by 383Project.